 ARTICLE 2: OF THE MEMBERS

-a) Full Members of the Commission shall be IHO Member States within the Region who are signatories of these Statutes.
+a) Full Members of the Commission shall be IHO Member States within the Region that are signatories to these Statutes.

-b) Associate Membership is open to any non-IHO Member State within the Region who is a signatory of these Statutes.
-Other Members of the IHO who contribute to the safety of navigation through their activities in the fields of hydrography, nautical charting or nautical information in the Region and are signatories to these Statutes may be accepted as Associate Members.
+b) Associate Membership is open to any non-IHO Member State within the Region that is a signatory to these Statutes.
+Other Members of the IHO that contribute to the safety of navigation through their activities in the fields of hydrography, nautical charting or nautical information in the Region and are signatories to these Statutes may be accepted as Associate Members.
 Associate Members have the same rights and obligations as the Full Members of the Commission except the right to vote or to be elected Chair.

-c) The Chair shall also invite other IHO Member States who are not signatories to these Statutes but who contribute to the safety of navigation by their activities in the fields of hydrography, nautical charting or nautical information in the Region, or organisations active in the Region to attend as Observers.
+c) The Chair shall also invite other IHO Member States that are not signatories to these Statutes but that contribute to the safety of navigation by their activities in the fields of hydrography, nautical charting or nautical information in the Region, or organisations active in the Region, to attend as Observers.

 ARTICLE 3: OF THE AIMS

-a) The Commission, which is an integral part of the IHO and which promotes the aims of the Organization at the regional level, shall have an advisory, scientific and technological character; it shall not exert any authority over the Hydrographic Services or institutions responsible for hydrography and navigation of the Member countries and activities shall not extend to matters concerning international political issues.
+a) The Commission, which is an integral element in achieving the objectives of the IHO and which promotes the aims of the Organization at the regional level, shall have an advisory, scientific and technological character; it shall not exert any authority over the Hydrographic Services or institutions responsible for hydrography and navigation of the Member countries and activities shall not extend to matters concerning international political issues.

 b) Particular aims of the Commission are: